idominikosgr/VibeKit-VDK-CLI/cursor-rules.md

 - Available **MCP** (Model Context Protocol) servers and their usage via `03-mcp-configuration.mdc`
 - Memory management and session continuity protocols

-By using DevRulesPlus, developers can achieve more accurate, relevant, and efficient AI assistance tailored to their specific project needs across multiple AI platforms and IDEs.
+By using CodePilotRules, developers can achieve more accurate, relevant, and efficient AI assistance tailored to their specific project needs across multiple AI platforms and IDEs.

 ## Project Rules Structure (`.ai/rules/`)